GeethaAnne/terraform-hashi/terraform-getting-started.md

 # Getting Started with Terraform

 Welcome!
-In this tutorial, we will introduce the basics of how to use Terraform to define,build,manage and delete infrastructure on AWS.
+In this tutorial, we will introduce the basics of how to use Terraform to define,build and manage infrastructure on AWS.
 You will learn how to create a VPC along with 2 Public Subnets.

 ## Introduction to Terraform
 Terraform is a fully open sourced, configuration and orchestartion management tool by HashiCorp.
 It enables the declarative configuration of the infrastructure in structured text files so they can be managed like any other source code in a version control system.
 Terraform untilizes "infrastucture as code" as the operating framework under the hood and allows you to write the configuration file to plan, set up, change, and even dismantle an environment on baremetal servers or virtual machines on cloud platforms like AWS, GCP, GitHub, Docker, etc